ORAL SQUAMOUS CELL CARCINOMA (FELINE)

 The longest survival times have been yielded by a combination of surgery and radiotherapy (14 months).
 The study reporting this rather long survival time only reviewed seven affected cats, a relatively small number upon which to draw generalizations.
 These cats, however, all required feeding tubes for a median of 15 days and had drooling issues and required regular cleaning (usually daily) on the chest and feet long term.

-Radiotherapy Combined with Chemotherapy
+Radiotherapy with or without Chemotherapy

 CHEMOTHERAPY ALONE HAS SHOWN SUCH POOR EFFICACY